etotheipi/BitcoinArmory/release_scripts/README.txt

 signed installer into the copy, and then tar it all up.
 The bundle deps dir should have, in addition to the deps themselves, a script that will install everything in that directory including the signed package.

+The testing settings use a different GPG key, BTC key, and different bucket for uploading